Redecorating/archinstall-mbp/README.md

 sh apple-t2.py
 archinstall
 ```
+5. Enable bluetooth with `systemctl enable bluetooth` if you want it.

 At the profiles section, you **need** to select the "apple-t2" profile.
 The
 apple-t2 profile will ask you if you want a second profile.